This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 What is Their Purpose?

-They are good, steady egg layers and average about 200 eggs per year with some flocks reporting lower numbers closer to 150 and others higher into the 250 range.
-So, while they are certainly not the egg laying powerhouse of a Leghorn or Amberlink, they do produce a decent amount of medium sized white eggs.
+Deathlayers average about 200 eggs per year with some flocks reporting lower numbers closer to 150 and others higher into the 250 range.
+So, while they are certainly not the egg laying powerhouse of a Leghorn chickens or Amberlink, they do produce a decent amount of medium sized white eggs.

 As mentioned earlier, their name insinuates that they will lay eggs regularly until the day they die.
-And though they may lay more steadily longer into life than other chickens, there is no actual recorded proof for the claim that they will lay right up until death.
+And though they may lay more steadily longer into life than other chickens, there is no actual proof for the claim that they will lay right up until death.
 Though, anything is possible.

 Care & Health